coreos/updateservicectl/Documentation/getting-started.md

 ## Anatomy of an Update

-Let's walk through the different parts of an update then use `updatectl` to simulate the release of an update.
+Let's walk through the different parts of an update then use `updateservicectl` to simulate the release of an update.

 ### Application

 You can use the update service to facilitate the roll-out of a new version of any application.
 An application is made up of group of instances.
 Each instance reports a unique identifier, version, group ID and status to the application via an updater.

-You can view the current list of applications with `updatectl app list`:
+You can view the current list of applications with `updateservicectl app list`:

 ```
-$ updatectl app list
+$ updateservicectl app list
 ```

 ### Group